Indian National Congress·Rajya Sabha MP from Karnataka

 “What sounds good and what actually works are often different things.
 I care about the difference, and that will define how I work in Parliament.”

-A Rajya Sabha MP can raise your concern, question, pursue, and put it on the record.
-What the seat cannot do is worth knowing before you write in.
+A Rajya Sabha MP can raise your concern, question it, pursue it, and put it on the record.
+Knowing what the seat can do is the best place to start.

 A regular note